TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 2/Hebrews 2.15.md

 ---

-and might deliver all them who through fear of death were all their lifetime subject to bondage.
+and might deliver all of them who through fear of death were all their lifetime subject to bondage.